Monday, February 22, 2010

 A: This is great, but needs to be about twice the speed.
 You could get some brilliant dance remixes out of it.
 I love the arrangement, the [almost hidden] layered key change and the vocal mix.
 All of it, really.

 V: This is still great, and still needs to be about twice the speed.
 The backing vocals are amazing when you consider there’s only two people providing them, and Anabela’s vocals are effortless.
-She looks a bit like a children’s television presenter who also happens to have a lovely voice.
+She looks a bit like a children’s TV presenter who also happens to have a lovely voice.

 19 France